upkie/palimpsest/README.md

 size_t size = world.serialize(buffer);
 ```

-The function call will resize the buffer automatically if needed.
+The function resizes the buffer automatically if needed, and returns the number of bytes of the serialized message.

 ### Deserialization from bytes